Get insider access

 Best 27 Inch Monitors

 While bigger monitors are becoming popular, one of the most common sizes is still 27 inches.
-With a bunch of models available at various price points, you can even get them with different resolutions, from 1080p to 4k.
-One advantage of getting a 27-inch monitor is that it doesn't take up a lot of space on your desk and still offers enough screen real estate to place two windows side-by-side.
+With a bunch of models available at different price points, monitors in this size are available with various resolutions, from 1080p to 4k.
+One advantage of getting a 27-inch monitor is that it isn't so big that it's overwhelming on your desk, and it still offers enough screen real estate to place two windows side-by-side.

 Most 27-inch monitors are good enough for most people, and many even include gaming features like high refresh rates and HDMI 2.1 bandwidth.
 That said, if you don't need gaming features and prefer a 27-inch display for everyday use, many include extra features like USB hubs and ergonomic stands.
 Although there's no perfect solution for everyone, you should consider what type of monitor you need for your use.
 It's also important to consider your budget, as the highest-end monitors tend to have the most features, but even budget monitors are good enough for everyday use.

-We've bought and tested over 300 monitors, and below are our recommendations for the best monitors you can buy with 27-inch screen sizes.
+We've bought and tested over 310 monitors, and below are our recommendations for the best 27-inch monitors you can buy.
 Also, check out our recommendations for the best 4k monitors, the best 27-inch gaming monitors, and the best work monitors.

 1. Best 27-Inch Monitor

 The best 27-inch monitor we've tested for all-around use is the Acer Nitro XV275K P3biipruzx.
-This monitor is a great option because it's versatile for different uses, as it has features for both gaming and productivity.
-Its high 4k resolution also produces high pixel density, so you get crisp and detailed images no matter what you use the monitor for.
+This monitor is versatile for different uses, as it has features for both gaming and productivity.
+Its high 4k resolution produces high pixel density, so you get crisp and detailed images no matter what you use the monitor for.
 It has excellent peak brightness and good reflection handling, so it's a great choice if you want to use it in a well-lit room, and its wide viewing angles are beneficial if you also need to share the screen with someone sitting next to you.
-Unlike many 27-inch monitors, it also has great HDR performance, making it an excellent choice for watching the latest movies or TV shows.
+Unlike many 27-inch monitors, it also has decent HDR picture quality, making it a good choice for watching the latest movies or TV shows.

-You can use the same keyboard and mouse connected to the monitor with two different computers, but you need to change a few settings whenever you switch inputs.
-It also has a USB-C port that makes it easy to connect a laptop, and its 90W of power delivery ensures that most laptops charge while connected to the monitor.
-In terms of gaming features, it has full HDMI 2.1 bandwidth so that you can take advantage of gaming consoles and modern graphics cards, and it has a very fast response time that makes motion look crisp.
+It has a USB-C port that makes it easy to connect a laptop thanks to its DisplayPort Alt Mode, and its 90W of power delivery ensures that most laptops charge while connected to the monitor.
+In terms of gaming features, it has full HDMI 2.1 bandwidth so that you can take advantage of gaming consoles and modern graphics cards, and it has a fast response time that makes motion look crisp.

 See our review